Isotropic cosmic birefringence from early dark energy: Cosmic birefringence from EDE

-Finally, we forecast the testability of the EDE model by measuring the $E B$ power spectrum in future CMB experiments.
-We consider to fit the $E B$ power spectrum predicted by the EDE model to that measured by a future CMB experiment.
-We assume that the fiducial cosmic birefringence signal is described by a constant rotation of $\beta=0.34^\circ$.
-Here, we consider two experiments; the Simons Observatory (SO)~\cite{SimonsObservatory:2018koc} and CMB-S4~\cite{CMBS4}.
-We choose the same experimental setup for CMB-S4 as described in Ref.~\cite{Nakatsuka:2022epj}, while for SO we use the noise curves provided by the SO collaboration \footnote{\url{https://github.com/simonsobs/so_noise_models}}.
-For the current best-fitting EDE model with $f_{\rm EDE}=0.07$, we minimize the chi-squared by varying $g$.
-We find that the $p$-value of the minimum chi-squared is close to unity for SO, implying that we cannot distinguish the EDE model from a constant rotation.
-For CMB-S4, however, the $p$-value becomes close to $0$, and the EDE model will be distinguished from a constant rotation.
+Here, we consider two experiments: the Simons Observatory (SO)~\cite{SimonsObservatory:2018koc} and CMB-S4~\cite{CMBS4}.
+We choose the same experimental setup for CMB-S4 as described in Ref.~\cite{Nakatsuka:2022epj}, while for SO we use the noise curves provided by the SO collaboration. \footnote{\url{https://github.com/simonsobs/so_noise_models}} In Fig.~\ref{fig:const} we show the expected error contours on $g/M_{\rm Pl}^{-1}$ and $\beta$.
+For both SO and CMB-S4, the constant rotation alone ($g/M_{\rm Pl}^{-1}=0$) cannot explain the mock data, and the EDE model will be distinguished from a constant rotation.

+Discovery of the feature in the $EB$ spectrum predicted by the EDE model would be a breakthrough in cosmology and fundamental physics.